Blue Snowman: Earth-Two version

 Byrna Brilyant's scientist father died while working on his invention of "blue snow", a special form of precipitation that freezes everything it touches.
 This invention was intended to "serve humanity", although precisely how seems rather vague.
-Thinking to put their father's work to more profitable use, Byrna creates the masculine identity of the Snow Man and unleashes the petrifying power of blue snow upon the farming community of Fair Weather Valley, demanding each farmer's "life savings" in return for the chemical antidote that will free crops, livestock, and people from the snow's effects.
+Thinking to put her father's work to more profitable use, Byrna creates the masculine identity of the Snow Man and unleashes snow upon the farming community of Fair Weather Valley, demanding each farmer's "life savings" in return for the chemical antidote that will free crops, livestock, and people from the snow's effects.
 The Blue Snow Man is discovered in "his" mountain sanctuary by Wonder Woman, who forces "him" to defrost the valley.

-Like many of Wonder Woman's enemies, Brilyant is sentenced to prison on the Amazon penal colony Transformation Island, but in 1948 they and seven female super-villains escape and pool their talents as Villainy Inc. Led by the Saturnian slaver Eviless, the evil eight are again defeated by Wonder Woman.
-In this appearance, they call themself the Blue Snow Man.
+Like many of Wonder Woman's enemies, Brilyant is sentenced to prison on the Amazon penal colony Transformation Island, but in 1948 she and seven female super-villains escape and pool their talents as Villainy Inc. Led by Eviless, the evil eight are again defeated by Wonder Woman.
+In this appearance, she calls herself the Blue Snow Man.

-Byrna retained their male appearance and name in this second appearance, but what, if anything, is to be made of their choice of criminal identities is unknown.

 Post-Crisis

-After all of the Golden Age Wonder Woman stories were erased from history by the Crisis on Infinite Earths crossover, Blue Snowman fell into obscurity for many years.
-Sometime later, the Blue Snowman reappeared as they are pursued and defeated by Power Girl and Doctor Mid-Nite.
-They were accidentally killed and devoured by a giant alien bug that Vartox brought to earth in order to impress Power Girl.
-In this version, Byrna uses a robotic suit of armor that is capable of creating snow.
-They're mentioned as "an old Wonder Woman foe", suggesting that their battles with Wonder Woman had occurred in the past.
-They were also mentioned as having worked with the Ice Pack, which did not exist in that continuity.
+Blue Snowman does not appear for many years following the Crisis on Infinite Earths continuity reboot.
+Sometime later, she reappears and is killed by an alien bug that Vartox brought to Earth to impress Power Girl.
+In this version, Byrna uses a robotic suit of armor that generates ice.
+She was also mentioned as having worked with the Ice Pack, which did not exist in that continuity.

 The New 52

-In The New 52, Blue Snowman is first seen when appearing briefly after battling Wonder Woman and her ally Hessia alongside their robot minions.
+In 2011, "The New 52" rebooted the DC universe.
+Blue Snowman is first seen when appearing briefly after battling Wonder Woman and her ally Hessia alongside her robot minions.

 DC Rebirth

-After the events of DC Rebirth, Blue Snowman's origin is altered.
+In 2016, DC Comics implemented another relaunch of its books called DC Rebirth which restored its continuity to a form much as it was prior to "The New 52".
+Blue Snowman's origin is altered.
 At some point, Byrna Brilyant came into contact with Veronica Cale, who had equipped Brilyant with an Exo-Mecha suit.
-This suit enabled Brilyant to attack Washington D.C. with blue snow, though the suit was eventually destroyed by Wonder Woman which in turn rendered Brilyant comatose.
+This suit enabled Brilyant to attack Washington D.C., with blue snow, though the suit was eventually destroyed by Wonder Woman which in turn rendered Brilyant comatose.